ethereumclassic/ethereumclassic.github.io/content/why-classic/eth-btc-etc/index.en.md

 Ethereum Classic, even more so than Bitcoin itself, exists as an explicit reminder about the importance of decentralist values.
 There were many who didn't understand their significance at the time, but many others saw the truth that decentralization was the very point, not just an annoying obstacle to overcome.

 Since the chain split, the design choices and philosophy of Ethereum Classic have come to recognize the genius decisions made when constructing the original Bitcoin protocol.
-As much as possible, ETC emulates this success in the pursuit decentralism and the real world achievements that followed.
+As much as possible, ETC emulates this success in the pursuit of decentralism and the real world achievements that followed.

 ## Immaculate Conception 2.0